 Install and configure PostgreSQL

-Install the Postgres package from the Ubuntu’s default repositories:
+Install the PostgreSQL package from the Ubuntu’s default repositories:

-Once the installation is completed create a postgres user with the same name as the previously created system user, in our case
+Once the installation is completed create a PostgreSQL user with the same name as the previously created system user, in our case

 sudo su - postgres -c "createuser -s odoo"

-We will install odoo from the GitHub repository so we can have more control over versions and updates.
-We will also use virtualenv which is a tool to create isolated Python environments.
+We will install Odoo from the GitHub repository inside an isolated Python virtual environment so we can have more control over versions and updates.

 Before starting with the installation process, make sure you switch to